 Do you feel limited by what seems like a lack of options when it comes to low FODMAP fruit?
-Are you struggling to get your 2 a day?
+Are you struggling to get your two serves per day?
 Well, today we give you our top 5 ways to eat low FODMAP fruit.
-But first, what fruit is actually low FODMAP?
+But first, which fruit is low FODMAP?

 Fruit can be tricky on a low FODMAP diet since a large amount of it is high FODMAP.
 For this reason it’s important you monitor your portion sizes.
 Keep in mind that 1 serve of fruit = 150g.
 Some low FODMAP portion sizes for common fruit include: